 It’s still very early in the season, but this graphic of the current snowpack across the western states makes for good reading.

-With the exception of central and eastern Wyoming, almost every single area is showing a snowpack well in excess of normal for this time of year.
+Except for Wyoming and Colorado, almost every area shows a snowpack at least double the normal for this time of year.

 Some big storms have massively boosted snowpacks and allowed many resorts to open early.

-It’s worth repeating that it’s still early in the season, and the law of small numbers applies, but who doesn’t want to see that the snowpack where they are is 20x what it normally is?!
+It’s worth repeating that it’s still early in the season, and the law of small numbers applies, but who doesn’t want to see that the snowpack where they are is 5x what it usually is?!